Table of Contents

 So there you have the reason why it is called Conjuring Rock.

-- distance: 10 km.
+- Distance: 10 km.

-- weather: overcast in the morning with one 15-minute slash of sunshine; wind and rain the rest of the day.
+- Weather: overcast in the morning with one 15-minute slash of sunshine; wind and rain the rest of the day.

-- portages: 840 m from Chee-skon to Mud; 265 m from Mud to Bob; 1175 m from Bob to Diamond.
+- Portages: 840 m from Chee-skon to Mud; 265 m from Mud to Bob; 1175 m from Bob to Diamond.

 The day of the portages!
-We hoped to get to the Diamond Lake pictograph site on the north arm of Diamond Lake by early afternoon and then head back down to find a campsite on the west end of Diamond.
-The morning part – the portages – actually went smoothly, though Mud Lake did live up to its name at both ends of the portage!
+We hoped to get to the pictograph site on the north arm of Diamond Lake by early afternoon and then head back down to find a campsite on the west end of Diamond.
+The morning part – the portages – actually went smoothly, though the Mud Lake portage did live up to its name at both ends!

-The visit to the pictograph site up the north arm of the lake – about 2.5 kilometers from where we were tented – would have to wait until the next day.
+Our visit to the pictograph site up the north arm of the lake – about 2.5 kilometers from where we were tented – would have to wait until the next day.

-- distance: 26 km.
+- Distance: 26 km.

-- weather: overcast but calm in the morning; wind and occasional drizzle in the afternoon; rain throughout the night.
+- Weather: overcast but calm in the morning; wind and occasional drizzle in the afternoon; rain throughout the night.

 - Campsite: an established site on the north point across from Misabi and the start of the Obabika River

-The site represented the turn-around point of the trip; we’d spend the rest of the morning paddling back down to the main body of Diamond and then to the west end of the Lake.
-Luckily the wind had yet to become an issue so the kilometres slipped by nice and easy.
+The site represented the turn-around point of the trip; we’d spend the rest of the morning paddling back down to the main body of Diamond and then to the west end of the lake.
+Luckily the wind had yet to become an issue, so the kilometres slipped by nice and easy.